Beth Am Clergy & Music Team

 Rabbi Educator

-Rabbi Richard Prass, before joining Beth Am in the summer of 2007, Rabbi Prass served as both Associate Rabbi and Director of Education at Temple Israel in New Rochelle, New York, and has experience in administration, teacher recruitment, teacher development, curriculum development and instruction.
-A native Midwesterner, Rabbi Prass heralds from Minneapolis, received his undergraduate degree from the University of Wisconsin-Madison and was ordained by Hebrew Union College – Jewish Institute of Religion in May 2000.
+Rabbi Richard Prass, before joining Beth Am in the summer of 2007, served as both Associate Rabbi and Director of Education at Temple Israel in New Rochelle, New York, and has experience in administration, teacher recruitment, teacher development, curriculum development, and instruction.
+A native Midwesterner, Rabbi Prass hails from Minneapolis, received his undergraduate degree from the University of Wisconsin-Madison, and was ordained by Hebrew Union College – Jewish Institute of Religion in May 2000.

 The Music Team